FormstoneClassic/Formstone.it/content/about/getting-started.md

 ### Implement

-Once installed, components can be implemented by including the files directly or hooking into your current build scripts:
+Once deployed, components can be implemented by including the files directly or hooking into your current build scripts:

-<pre class="example"><code class="language-markup">&lt;link href="/components/ComponentName/jquery.fs.component.css" rel="stylesheet" type="text/css" media="all" /&gt;
+<pre class="example"><code class="language-markup">&lt;link href="/components/Component/jquery.fs.component.css" rel="stylesheet" type="text/css" media="all" /&gt;
-&lt;script src="/components/ComponentName/jquery.fs.component.js"&gt;&lt;/script&gt;</code></pre>
+&lt;script src="/components/Component/jquery.fs.component.js"&gt;&lt;/script&gt;</code></pre>

 ### Customize

-When customizing any component, best practice is to include the production files as provided then implement and extend the component's properties in your local scripts and styles.
+When customizing any component, best practice is to deploy the production files as provided then implement and extend the component's properties in your local scripts and styles.
 This ensures the ability to update any component without overwriting custom styles.

 ### Contribute